Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Empirical Analysis

-Panel B of Table~\ref{tab:r_main} shows the estimates of the effects on weight, following the same column layout.
-The estimates listed in columns (1)--(4) are mostly negative but not statistically significant.
-This result is consistent with the weak stunting effects on the boys reported in Panel A. Similar to the results on the girls' height, the affected birth cohorts among the primary school girls are slightly lighter than the surrounding cohorts by $0.1$--$0.15$ kg (columns (5) and (6)).
-Although these negative cohort effects disappear in secondary school ages, I find that the weights of the affected cohorts in the devastated area are $0.86$ kg and $0.73$ kg lighter than those in the surrounding cohorts (column (8)).
-This corresponds to the result on the secondary school girls' height from the same column in Panel A.
+Panel A-2 of Table~\ref{tab:r_main} shows the estimates of the effects on weight, which is my secondary measurement of children's health, following the same column layout.
+Although the estimate in column (1) suggests that the primary school boys born in 1923 are approximately $0.06$ kg lighter than those in the surrounding cohorts, that listed in column (2) is negative but no longer statistically significant.
+This result is consistent with the weaker stunting effects on the boys reported in Panel A-1 and with the fact that weight is more likely to be a rough measurement because it is sensitive to instantaneous effects such as current nutritional status (Subsection~\ref{sec:sec3}).
+Similar to the results on the girls' height, the affected birth cohorts among the primary school girls are slightly lighter than those in the surrounding cohorts.
+Columns (3) and (4) indicate that the girls born in 1923 are $0.1$ kg and $0.36-0.42$ kg lighter in the non-JMA-SIS7 and JMA-SIS7 areas, respectively.

-Overall, these results are consistent with the literature on early-life shocks on human growth (Mazumder et al.~2010; Rosales-Rueda and Triyana 2019).
-The Great Kant\=o Earthquake of 1923 had negative lasting effects on girls' growth in the damaged area with a maximum JMA-SIS of 7.
-I find that, however, while the boys slightly stunted in their primary school ages, the stunting effects were wiped out in the secondary schoolchildren.
-I return to this gender difference in the stunting effects in greater detail.
+Overall, these results are consistent with the recent literature on early-life shocks on human growth.\footnote{Rosales-Rueda and Triyana, `The persistent'.} The Great Kant\=o Earthquake of 1923 had negative lasting effects on girls' growth in the damaged area with a maximum JMA-SIS of seven.
+However, while the boys in the exposed cohort were slightly stunted, I find no systematic heterogeneous stunting effects in terms of seismic intensity.
+I return to this gender difference in stunting effects in greater detail in Subsection~\ref{sec:sec52}.

+Before I move onto the next analyses, I test the validity of the baseline specification denoted in equation~(\ref{eq1}) by comparing the results from the specification using a continuous intensity variable (i.e., the PDR) instead of the seismic indicator variable.
+Panel B of Table~\ref{tab:r_main} presents the results.
+The estimated coefficients on the 1923 birth cohort dummy are statistically significantly negative, which are consistent with the estimates in Panel A of Table~\ref{tab:r_main}.
+However, the estimates of the interaction terms between the 1923 birth cohort dummy and PDR are statistically insignificant in most cases in contrast to those in Panel A of Table~\ref{tab:r_main}.
+This means that the specification using the PDR fails to capture the heterogeneous effects of earthquake exposure because of its linear functional form assumption (Subsection~\ref{sec:sec3}), supporting the validity of my preferred specification.
+Therefore, I use the logically defined seismic intensity indicator as my main intensity variable in the following analyses.